List of DC Comics characters: W: Wildstar

 Wildstar was a native of the planet Starhaven, born with an innate tracking ability and deformed wings, leading her to grow up as a pariah to her own people.
 She was recruited by Vril Dox to the R.E.B.E.L.S. team as her tribe wanted to get rid of her, and she was promised to be given the power of flight, as Dox saw the potential of her tracking power.
 However, Dox turned her into an anti-energy being, placed in a containment suit.

+Will Power

+Will Power is a character appearing in American comic books published by DC Comics.

+William Twotrees is the illegitimate son of 1940s hero Johnny Thunder and a Jicarilla Apache woman.
+Afraid of prejudices against mixed marriages, Johnny abandoned his son, something he later regretted deeply.
+However, it seems as if Johnny's partner, the magic Thunderbolt named Yz, left his mark on young William, who developed astonishing Thunderbolt powers of his own later in his life.
+As Will Power, William joined the supernatural/metahuman team of heroes called the Leymen (a.k.a.
+Primal Force) until it was disbanded.
+He was last seen searching for his father, touring with a rock band as a "human light show".

 Arak Wind-Walker

 Arak Wind-Walker is a character appearing in American comic books published by DC Comics.

 He was among the children who were experimented on by Doctor Love while they were still in their mother's womb, causing him to develop the ability to manipulate wind.
 He becomes a member of Helix and an enemy of Infinity, Inc.

 Windfall

 Windfall is the name of several characters appearing in American comic books published by DC Comics.
 The first Windfall was Wendy Jones who debuted in Batman and the Outsiders #9 (April 1984) and was created by writer Mike W. Barr and artist Jim Aparo.